Your guide to securing mobile home loans

 Specialized mobile home lenders often provide financing options that traditional banks might not offer.
 These lenders are familiar with the unique challenges of mobile home financing.
 Here are some examples of banks that finance mobile homes with and without land.

-• C&S California Capital also finances pre-HUD mobile homes (those built before 1976).
-They offer a range of financing options, including fixed and step rate programs, refinancing up to 90% of the home’s value, and cash-out refinancing.
+- C&S California Capital also finances pre-HUD mobile homes.
+They offer a range of mobile home financing financing options, including fixed and step rate programs, refinancing up to 90% of the home’s value, and cash-out refinancing.
 Their services include financing for homes located in parks, which do not require the home to be on owned land.

-• CountryPlace Mortgage offers a variety of financing options, including chattel loans.
+- CountryPlace Mortgage offers a variety of mobile home financing options, including chattel loans.

-Make sure to contact these lenders directly or visit their websites for the most accurate and detailed information about their loan offerings and eligibility criteria.
+Make sure to contact these mobile home lenders directly or visit their websites for the most accurate and detailed information about their loan offerings and eligibility criteria.

 How to get mobile home financing

-Financing a mobile home (pre-1976) can be a challenging process, as many lenders and resources focus primarily on manufactured homes.
-However, with the right information and guidance, you can find the best loan options for your specific needs.
+Pre-1976 mobile home financing can be a challenging process, as many lenders and resources focus primarily on manufactured homes.
+However, with the right information and guidance, you can find the best mobile home financing options for your specific needs.
 This section will walk you through the steps to obtain financing for your mobile home purchase.

 Step 2: Research lenders and loan options